kainovk/avito-test-task-2023/README.md

 `$env:CONFIG_PATH = "config/local.yml"; go run cmd/avito-slug/main.go`

 ### Deploy
-**!!!
-Requests from outside the container is not allowed !!!**
-(client service should be also a container)

 1. Create `.env` file in the root of the project with a similar structure: